mcramm/mcramm.github.io/_posts/2012-01-22-watch-yourself.markdown

 Yourself".
 To be honest, I set out to write a post that was more of an extension of a recent post by Uncle Martin titled [The Letter](http://blog.8thlight.com/uncle-bob/2012/01/12/The-Letter.html).
-It felt exceptionally preachy and I decided that there wasn't any reason for me to reiterate something that had already been stated so eloquently.
+It felt exceptionally preachy and I decided that there wasn't any reason for me to reiterate something that had already been written so eloquently.
+I chose to write more about myself and the overarching goal I've set about being more concious of my decisions and practices as a software developer.
+I know that I if I can spend the next year being diligent about hitting these resolutions, that I'll improved wholly as a professional.